Rick White (politician): Political career

 White first won election to the House in 1994 against Democrat Maria Cantwell.
 White served on the Committee on Energy and Commerce.
 While in Congress, he was active on issues related to the Internet and technology.
 He founded the Congressional Internet Caucus and he helped develop the Telecommunications Act of 1996.

 He won re-election for a second term in 1996, but was defeated by Democrat Jay Inslee in 1998.
 Running on an anti-abortion platform, spoiler Bruce Craswell's third party candidacy cut into the traditional Republican base.
 White had exceeded 50% of the vote in 1994 and 1996, but the Craswell factor left him with less than 45% in 1998.

 After Congress

 He rejoined the Perkins Coie law firm in 1999.
 White let his law license lapse while he wasn't practicing law, and his license was suspended by the Washington Supreme Court in 2003 for failure to pay bar dues.
 He was reinstated to the bar in 2005 after paying a small fee.

-From 2001 to 2005, White served as president and CEO of TechNet, a bipartisan group that lobbies on behalf of technology companies.
-He co-founded and served as CEO of IP Street, Inc. He is currently principal of the Woodbay Group.
+From 2001 to 2005, White was president and CEO of TechNet, a bipartisan group that lobbies on behalf of technology companies.
+He co-founded and was CEO of IP Street, Inc. He is principal of the Woodbay Group.